codegirls/materials/2014-01-28-hello-javascript.md

 let's get started.

+### by running some code

+All the `pixl`s that are drawn are actually shared to all other users as you draw them.
+For experimenting around, it is better to disconnect and draw on your own and then come back online and show the others what you did.

+Go to [pixl](http://pixl.papill0n.org) in your browser, open the console and type the following to disconnect:

+    pixl.disconnectAndClear();

+Now you can play around as much as you want and noone else's drawings will get overdrawn.

 ### ... with an example

-let's draw a horizontal line. go to [pixl](http://pixl.papill0n.org) in your browser, open the console and type the following. (use `shift-enter` to go to a new line without executing the code you typed so far. only type enter when you have typed all of it.)
+let's draw a horizontal line. in the console, type the following (use `shift-enter` to go to a new line without executing the code you typed so far. only type enter when you have typed all of it.)

 ```
 function horizontal_line(start, length) {